kennyhyun/thumbolidator/README.md

 [Jpegtran](https://jpegclub.org/jpegtran/) can merge jpeg files into a big jpeg file.
 This will help reduce downloading many number of jpeg files through http.

+Jpegtran drop-patch does not re-encode jpegs so thumbnails can be added later on without dropping quality.`

 Thumbolidator creates two tiles of the thumbnails, Micro and Thumbo.
 The `Thumbo` react component will shows a micro thumbnail while loading thumbnails.

 ## Install